KaganKorkmax/LeagueOfLegendsDataProject/README.md

 *You can access my website from : https://kagankorkmax.github.io/LeagueOfLegendsDataProject/

-*You can access my slider from :
+*You can access my presentation from : https://github.com/KaganKorkmax/LeagueOfLegendsDataProject/blob/main/slides_mydata.pptx

 <h1>Tools</h1>